-Marioni et al. (2008) employed both microarrays and NGS technologies to compare the differentially expressed genes.
+Marioni et al. (2008) employed both microarray and NGS technologies to compare the differentially expressed genes.
 They used two sample t tests for the microarray data analysis using a Gaussian model and likelihood ratio tests for NGS data analysis using a negative binomial model.
-Figure 3c compares the 4105 genes selected only by LPD-C in the human data (Figure 3b) with the differentially expressed genes in microarray or NGS data reported by Marioni et al. (2008), excluding the 9924 genes that lie in the intersection of LPD-C and EdgeR (Figure 3b).
+Figure 6c compares the 4105 genes selected only by LPD-C in the human data (Figure 6b) with the differentially expressed genes in microarray or NGS data reported by Marioni et al. (2008), excluding the 9924 genes that lie in the intersection of LPD-C and EdgeR (Figure 6b).
 We observe that almost half of the genes that are selected solely by LPD-C are also reported as differentially expressed in the microarray or NGS data results of Marioni et al. (2008).
+Among the remaining differentially expressed genes, about 88% of the genes are in the 2822 differentially expressed detected only by EdgeR (see Figure 6b).
+This observation suggests that the results of LPD-C do contain genes that are potentially differentially expressed, and that are not selected by EdgeR.